Xt-Editor/Xt-Editor-Xt-Core/docs/markdown/IDEAS.md

   other components.

 - Provide a set of defaults.
-  These *could* be Emacs-style for now, in terms of keybindings.
+  Right now, I'm going with GNU Readline style keybindings.

 - Written in Rust.